Sharifur/hexcoupon-lite/Readme.txt

 Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Changelog ==
+== 1.1.5 ==
+Added QR Code in the URL tab to enhance marketing ability

+Solved URL coupon success message not displaying issue.

+== 1.1.4 ==
+Fixed dynamic time not being saved for wednesday issue.

 == 1.1.3 ==
 Fixed always displaying shipping zone error while applying the coupon